kiankyars/uofacarpool/README.md

-Thanks to Tim O’Brien t413.com who designed this SinglePaged theme — this site is open source
+Thanks to [Tim O’Brien](t413.com) who designed this SinglePaged theme — this site is open source